Timori/cli-table-helper/README.md

     import CLITable from 'cli-table-helper';
     let table = new CLITable();

+CLITable takes one parameter.
+- If an **integer** is used, it defines how many whitespaces are after a column.
+- If an **object** is used, it can define the vertical spans by following options:
+	- left: integer
+	Number of whitespaces **before** the span sign.
+	- right: integer
+	Number of whitespaces **after** the span sign.
+	- both: integer
+	Number of whitespaces **after and before** the span sign.
+This option **overrides the ones above.**
+	- sign: string
+	The span sign as a string.
+In many cases, the "|" is used.
+This can also be null or an empty string.

-*CLITable takes one parameter.
-If you supply an Integer, it defines, how many whitespaces are the span between two columns.
-Check the examples to see how it works.*
+Check the examples to see how it works.

 **Using the Helper**